klips-project/rabbitmq-worker/README.md

 [](#jobexample)
 ## Job example

-An example Job used with these workers might look like
+An example job used with these workers might look like

 ```json
 {